-|Transcripts||An official, sealed copy of all college transcripts.
+All previous official transcripts are required.
+Full disclosure of all institutions attended and official transcripts from each institution is necessary and mandatory.
+Failure to do so may delay the application process and/or disqualify a student from admission.
+Official transcripts may be sent electronically by the registrar using a secured electronic submission system (e.g., Parchment, Clearinghouse, E-Script).
+Send secure electronic transcripts to: firstname.lastname@example.org.
+Official transcripts on paper should be sent in a sealed envelope to Student Services Admissions Office.
 A minimum GPA of 2.5 is required for admissions.
 Applicants who do not satisfy the required minimum GPA stated will be referred to the Admissions Committee.
 The Committee may request additional documentation, including test scores (e.g. GRE, MAT, or GMAT taken within the last five years).

 The applicant must prepare a written personal statement presenting (in narrative form) an autobiography, career plans, and expected goals for pursuing the M.S.S. at the United States Sports Academy.
-The Personal Statement should be between 300-400 words, saved as a .doc file and sent to email@example.com.
-Please use the Writer’s Guide for the Personal Statement for further instructions.
+The Personal Statement should be saved as a .doc file and sent to email@example.com.
+Please use the Writer’s Guide for the Personal Statement.
 In addition, the essay must be written in accordance with guidelines set forth in the Publication Manual of the American Psychological Association (most recent edition) or Concise Rules of APA Style (most recent edition).
-For more information, go to http://www.apa.org.
+For more information, got to http://www.apa.org.

 Official results of the Test of English as a Foreign Language (TOEFL) verifying a minimum score of 550 for full-standing admission or a score of 500-549 for conditional admission.
-The computer-based TOEFL score for full standing admission is 213.
-An internet-based score of 79 or above is required for full-standing and a score of 61-78 is required for conditional admittance. ** Applies to International Students only.
+An Internet-based score of 79 or above is required for full-standing and a score of 61-78 is required for conditional admittance. ** Applies to International Students only.

 Official report from an Approved Educational Credential Evaluator.

 Certificates of Eligibility are issued for a 12-month period of time for M.S.S. students.
 International students who have been enrolled on a full-time basis with a satisfactory grade point average for a period of one year will be eligible to have their I-20s renewed for a subsequent 12-month period.
 International students studying in their own countries do not need to apply for an I-20.
 An international applicant must submit the following to Student Services for issuance of a Certificate of Eligibility, which is issued to accepted degree-seeking students only:

-Financial Resource Evidence.
+- Financial Resource Evidence.
 Documentary evidence in the form of a certified letter from a bank, a sponsoring government agency, a sponsoring company or another acceptable third party source stating the amount of financial resources available and/or amount guaranteed to provide for transportation and normal living expenses for the period of time to be spent in the United States.